NWaaS: A Non-Intrusive and Privacy-Preserving Watermarking-as-a-Service System with Adaptive Resource Scheduling: Experimental Evaluation

-We note that surrogate attack has the following properties: (1) surrogate training can approximate the functionality of $\mathbb{M}_\theta$ with controlled degradations and (2) the cost of surrogate training should be smaller than training the model from the scratch without surrogate data.
-Otherwise, surrogate attack is considered infeasible.
-We found that LinearTransfer (style transfer) \cite{li2018learning_Victim_StyleTransfer}, MAT (super-resolution) \cite{li2022mat_Victim_MAT}, SwinIR (inpainting) \cite{liang2021swinir_Victim} and Stable Diffusion (image generation) \cite{rombach2022high_Victim_StableDiffusion} did not meet the two conditions and their corresponding $\mathtt{NCCD}$ values are invalid in Table \ref{tab:quantitative_table}.
-Among the $12$ successfully launched model stealing attacks, $10$ have successful watermark verification in the surrogate models, showing promising watermark transferability even without touching $\mathbb{M}_\theta$.
-For the $2$ verification failure cases, we found from them belong to the set of Experiments $11$--$14$ in which only the choice of $m$ is different.
+We note that since the protected model is deployed via a black-box API, traditional parameter-level attacks (e.g., fine-tuning or pruning) are infeasible.
+Furthermore, because $\mathtt{ShadowMark}$ is strictly non-intrusive, normal API outputs do not carry the watermark, rendering conventional post-processing attacks (e.g., JPEG compression, noise addition, or regeneration attack on outputs) completely ineffective.
+Therefore, the primary threat is the model extraction attack, which has the following properties: (1) surrogate training can approximate the functionality of $\mathbb{M}_\theta$ with controlled degradations and (2) the cost of surrogate training should be smaller than training the model from the scratch without surrogate data.
+Otherwise, model extraction attack is considered infeasible.
+We found that LinearTransfer (style transfer) \cite{li2018learning_Victim_StyleTransfer}, MAT (super-resolution) \cite{li2022mat_Victim_MAT}, SwinIR (inpainting) \cite{liang2021swinir_Victim}, and Stable Diffusion (image generation) \cite{rombach2022high_Victim_StableDiffusion} did not meet the two conditions and their corresponding $\mathtt{NCCD}$ values are invalid in Table \ref{tab:quantitative_table}.
+Among the $12$ successfully launched model extraction attack, $10$ have successful watermark verification in the surrogate models, showing promising watermark transferability even without touching $\mathbb{M}_\theta$.
+The $2$ failure cases belong to the set of Experiments $11$--$14$ in which only the choice of $m$ is different.
 Despite the insensitivity to $m$ when verifying watermark in the original model, the verification in surrogate models is more sensitive to $m$.
+Furthermore, we emphasize that the successful verification in these surrogate models stems from a broader form of manifold transfer (or behavioral cloning) rather than architectural similarity.
+As shown in Table~\ref{tab:quantitative_table}, our experimental pairs exhibit massive architectural and parameter gaps.
+For instance, the Transformer-based OneRestore is stolen by a CNN-based U-Net (Experiment $9$), and the highly lightweight AODnet ($0.002$M) is stolen by a massive U-Net (Experiment $1$--$6$).
+By minimizing the functional discrepancy, the surrogate model inadvertently learns the latent watermark trajectory mapped by $\mathbb{M}_\theta$, allowing the watermark to survive regardless of the surrogate's internal structural design.